-Let's just say my life experiences have given me the background knowledge to share with you the following things:
+Let's just say my life experiences have given me the background knowledge to talk about a few things:

-career: a work in progress.
-I teach middle school during the day, and spend my other moments - nights, weekends, and summers - building blogs, freelancing, and writing books.
+Career: Mine's a work in progress.
+I teach middle school by day, and spend my other moments - nights, weekends, and summers - building blogs, freelancing, and writing books.

-family: love mine. they are my rock. yet, I realize some people aren't so lucky. we need to support those people beyond just inviting them to have turkey with us on thanksgiving.
+Family: I love mine.
+They are my rock.
+Yet, I realize some people aren't so lucky.
+We need to support those people beyond just inviting them to have turkey with us on Thanksgiving.

-wellness: a bend on healthy living from a yogi marathon runner who tries to follow a plant based diet but has a weakness for chicken nuggets, manchego cheese, and nearly all varieties of red wine.
-I'm obsessed with learning about cleanses, nutrition, marathons, yoga retreats, and everything in between. yet, all self control goes out the window when I'm faced with a bowl of M & M's.
+Wellness: A bend on healthy living from a yogi marathon runner who tries to follow a plant based diet but has a weakness for chicken nuggets, Manchego cheese, and nearly all varieties of red wine.
+I'm obsessed with learning more about nutrition, marathons, yoga retreats, and everything in between.
+Yet, all self control goes out the window when I'm in front of a bowl of M & M's.